julia-tong/Maltris/docs/final.md

     ('Total Line Clears:', 0)
     ('Best attempt, gamesplayed: ', 5190, ' avglvls: ', 14.702504816955685, ' avgclears: ', 0.39113680154142583)

-When running 100 games with pieces being randomly placed, our average levels have actually decreased by 0.0012 blocks and our average number of lines cleared have increased by 0.0012 lines.
-This serves as a baseline for us since there is clearly no improvement when have pieces randomly placed, whereas our AI with Q-Learning actually shows improvement over time.
+When running 100 games with randomized moves, our average levels have actually decreased by 0.0012 blocks and our average number of lines cleared have increased by 0.0012 lines.
+This serves as a baseline for us since there is clearly no improvement when have pieces randomly placed, whereas our AI with Q-Learning actually shows improvement in average levels and average number of lines cleared over time.

 In the first few games that are run, the length of the one game is shorter than the length of a game after running it for a few minutes.
 Because the AI slowly learns that clearing lines result in a higher reward, it may take a little longer for the game to finish if it is actually able to place and rotate each piece in a strategic manner.
-When we run the game with a random generator, the game seems to end almost instantaneously.
+When we run the game with a randomized moves, the game seems to end almost instantaneously.

 Even though the length of each game is strongly correlated to the number of lines that are cleared, which directly determines how well our AI is doing, it's still a good indicator for the success of our AI because our goal is to ultimately keep our AI in "survival mode."
 The game should keep going for as long as possible.